Zach’s Quality Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The fifth item is lamb meal, another protein-rich meat concentrate.
+The fifth ingredient includes lamb meal, another protein-rich meat concentrate.

-The sixth ingredient mentions fish meal, yet one more high protein meat concentrate.
+The sixth ingredient includes fish meal, yet another high protein meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1